h0gan1ee/hpc_labs/lab_3/README.md

 ## Build

-To build single-threaded version of all source files, use command:
+To build single-process version of all source files, use command:

 ```bash
 make
 ```

-Similarly, as for the multi-threaded version:
+Similarly, as for the multi-process version:

 ```
 make FLAG=-DMULTI